 LLC Owners Take a Draw or Distribution

-Corporate Owners Get Dividends
+Corporate Shareholders Receive Dividends

 An owner of a corporation or s corporation is a shareholder, and as a shareholder, he or she takes dividends when the corporation's board decides to pay them.
 But many growing companies don't give dividends but put the profits of the corporation back into growth.

-Corporate Owners Who Work in the Business Get a Salary
+S Corporation Owners Who Work in the Business Get a Salary

-How Much Should I Take From My Business?
+How Much to Take From Your Business

+Business owners who take a draw or distribution of profits can take any amount they want from their business.
 Of course, you shouldn't take money that will be needed to pay employees, pay off business loans, or pay other bills of the business.

-How Does Self-Employment Tax Work for Business Owners?
+How Self-Employment Taxes Work for Business Owners